elshaw82/100daysofcode/README.md

 **Thoughts**: It was nice to put some more CSS grid into practice.
 Back to JavaScript tomorrow!

 **Link(s) to work**: [Portfolio Website in progress] (https://github.com/elshaw82/Elaine-Shaw)

+### Day 17: May 11, 2020

+**Today's Progress**: Today I started a module of practical exercises.
+First up, a JavaScript etch-a-sketch!
+This was fun and it covered a few aspects that we haven't touched upon yet.

+**Thoughts**: Feeling more and more positive about my progress and what I'll be able to create at the end of this!

+**Link(s) to work**: [JS Etch-a-sketch] (https://github.com/elshaw82/beginner-javascript/tree/master/exercises/33%20-%20Etch-a-Sketch)